Language-and-Compiler-Design/LCD25_lab07/README.md

 3. **AST**: Extend the AST definition (`ast.ml`) to include the new constructors.

+4. **Type System**: Implement the type checking for let expressions in the type system module (`typing.ml`).
+Follow the rules presented in the lecture slides.
+Add the type `Unit` and value `unit`.

-4. **Interpreter**: Implement the evaluation of let expressions in the interpreter module (`eval.ml`).
+5. **Interpreter**: Implement the evaluation of let expressions in the interpreter module (`eval.ml`).
 Use the functions in module `mem.ml` to allocate memory locations for the identifiers declared in the let expressions.

-5. **Type System**: Implement the type checking for let expressions in the type system module (`typing.ml`).
-Follow the rules presented in the lecture slides.

 6. **LLVM Code Generation**: Extend the LLVM code generation module (`llvm.ml`) to handle imperative constructs expressions.
 This involves generating LLVM code that uses the functions in module `mem_runtime.c` and compiling the result together.